Producing 'Candle Wick' | Breakdown

 The Production Schedule displays all big tasks set with assignees, deadlines, and progress bars in a form of a calendar.
 This helped the whole team know at glance the stage of production and any pending activity.

-Image 2 - Shot Breakdown:
+Shot Breakdown:

-Image 3 - Shot Plan:
+Shot Plan:

-This tool helped us manage all the different stages of production for each shot, from previz to comp.
+This doc helped us manage all the different stages of production for each shot, from previz to comp.
 It contained automated drop lists and different status and for each step and was also colour coded to make it easily readable.

 PERSONAL REFLECTION: